 - Jobe from Whateley Academy creates toxins in his lab to carry around just in case somebody attacks him, and injects himself with the corresponding antitoxin to prevent self-poisoning.
 He creates a new toxin daily so people cannot become immune/create their own antitoxin.

-- Lucrezia Borgia is often portrayed as this; see History Marches On for a discussion.
+- Lucrezia Borgia is often portrayed as this; see Dated History for a discussion.